 During the meeting Dr. Marcel Pop introduced Semmelweis University’s educational and research activities, its international relations, bilateral agreements, the opportunities offered by Erasmus+, and Semmelweis University’s membership in various international organizations.
 Dr. Pop highlighted that 30 % of our students come to us from abroad, and even if the number of Asian students is high, yet currently there are no Thai students studying at Semmelweis University.

 The Thai delegation presented a video about Naresuan University.
 Naresuan University is ranked as the 9th best university in Thailand, and the 251st best university in Asia according to QS University Rankings Asia 2015.
 On the basis of the presentation the participants of the meeting have learnt that the three main clusters of the Thai institution are Health Science, Science &Technology and Social Sciences.

-Regarding the identification of the mutual areas of collaboration Rector Szél emphasized that common areas of interest might be found between the Faculty of Social Sciences at Naresuan University and the Faculty of Health and Public Services at Semmelweis University.
+Regarding the identification of the mutual areas of collaboration Rector Szél emphasized that common areas of interest might be found between the Faculty of Social Sciences at Naresuan University and the Faculty of Health and Public Administration at Semmelweis University.
 The Thai delegation among other things inquired about how Semmelweis University can contribute to the Hungarian Health Care system.
 Rector Szél highlighted the importance of prevention in order to increase the life expectancy in Hungary.
 He also added that Semmelweis University tries to work out measures to solve the problems in health care and to improve the health care system.